MicrosoftDocs/PowerShell-Docs-Modules/reference/docs-conceptual/PSScriptAnalyzer/overview.md

 ```

 The **Force** or **Reinstall** parameters are only necessary when you have an older version of
 PSScriptAnalyzer installed.
-However, these parameters work whether you have a previous version or not.
+These parameters also work even when you do not have a previous version
+installed.